 At MPS we aim to ensure that children are confident and enthusiastic in their approach to maths and have quick and agile mental maths skills.
 We encourage children to develop maths skills that enable them to explore and solve problems encountered in the 'outside world'.
-Our maths curriculum teaches and develops a logical approach to solving problems and develops mental strategies, which again are valuable in everyday life.
+We follow a mastery maths curriculum with a focus on a CPA approach to master fluency, reasoning and problem solving.
+We believe that every child can acheive in maths and we adopt a 'can do' attitude.
 ICT is used to develop maths skills and the understanding of numerical concepts further.
-The majority of maths taught at Mickleover Primary School is done through a daily maths lesson, linked to the New National Curricul um where children explore the key concepts of place value, number, geometry, measures, statistics and reasoning.
+The majority of maths taught at Mickleover Primary School is done through a daily maths lesson, linked to the 2014 National Curriculum where children explore the key concepts of place value, number, geometry, measures, statistics and reasoning.
 Children are also encouraged to make links between these areas and other areas of the curriculum.